-Samsung has once again surprised its patrons with an all new Galaxy S8.
-It has a gorgeous design, sturdy construction and a brilliant display with a thin bezel that adds volumes to its looks.
-Along with this it also come a Dual Pixel camera on the back, a personal digital assistant called Bixby, excellent RAM and in-built storage, wireless charging.
+Samsung has once again surprised us with an all new Galaxy S8.
+It has a gorgeous design, sturdy construction and brilliant display with a thin bezel that adds volumes to its looks.
+Along with this, it also come a Dual Pixel camera on the back, a personal digital assistant called Bixby, excellent RAM and in-built storage, and wireless charging.

 10 Things to Love About the New Samsung Galaxy S8